-Recognising special people for more than two decades, the award was set up to highlight great GTOs, finding out about where they go, what they do and more about the people they organise for.
+Recognising special people for more than two decades, the award highlights great group travel organisers, where they go, what they do and the people they organise for… with the winner awarded £2,000 to spend on a holiday to remember.

 Sue’s group began in 1999 to provide educational and good quality entertainment as well as a variety of overseas holidays for local people, many of them living on their own.
 It has grown over 20 years from three-day trips to a busy and thriving group enjoying a range of interesting holidays including cruises, trips to Malta, Alaska and Cambodia.